 The Way passes through attractive villages with welcoming B&Bs, and the route is so long-established that most villages have a range of accommodation choices including not only B&Bs but also (in places) bunkhouses, pods and wigwams.
 However, some are closed out of season, most are busy in season and advance booking is essential.
 The official website lists accommodation providers here.

 There are many camping options, both at commercial and at free campsites (basic or no facilities).
 Wild camping is legally allowed in Scotland if practised responsibly under the Scottish Outdoor Access Code.
 However, between March and October the National Park camping byelaws permit wild camping only in designated areas, and campers must book in advance.
 This affects the route from Drymen to a point north of Rowardennan.

-Many companies offer accommodation booking and baggage transfer on this popular route:
+Many companies offer accommodation booking and baggage transfer on this extremely popular route: